 Dec 06, 2018 - Sam Tollin

 It’s December, which means that the majority of the country is covered in snow and/or freezing cold temperatures.
 But amidst the puddles, icy windshields, and polar vortex resides a little slice of paradise called San Diego.
-With most days being sunny and about 70 degrees (okay, sometime it rains here), San Diego is home to some of the nicest and happiest people you’ll ever meet.
+With most days being sunny and about 70 degrees (okay, sometimes it rains here), San Diego is home to some of the nicest and happiest people you’ll ever meet.

 If you’re thinking about moving to San Diego, December is a great time to visit and start that process.
 Why?
 Because tourist season has wound down from the summer, and the weather is glorious for this time of year.
 Trust us – once you get here, you won’t want to leave.
 The weather isn’t the only thing San Diego has to offer.
 While many people just associate San Diego with the beach, there are plenty of other reasons why the rest of the world calls us “America’s Finest City.”
 Take a look below for 10 reasons why you should consider moving to San Diego.

 This is an obvious one, but you really can’t beat the consistent mild temperature and blue skies all year round.
 If the cold is your worst enemy, San Diego is your calling.
 While it may get below 50 degrees from time to time, you’ll rarely hear weather anchors say, “extreme cold temperatures” at any point in the year.
 In fact, most San Diegans rarely check their weather apps because more often than not, it’s going to be nice out.